spences10/scottspence.com/copy/about.md

 ### My interests

-I'm obsessed with watching anything to do with mechanical engineering.
+I'm obsessed with watching anything to do with mechanical engineering and restorations on YouTube.

 I play Borderlands 3 on Stadia, then Borderlands 1 and 2 on the Nintendo Switch.